William Sealy Gosset

-William Sealy Gosset (13 June 1876 – 16 October 1937) was an English statistician, chemist and brewer who served as Head Brewer of Guinness and Head Experimental Brewer of Guinness and was a pioneer of modern statistics.
-He pioneered small sample experimental design and analysis with an economic approach to the logic of uncertainty.
-Gosset published under the pen name Student and developed most famously Student's t-distribution – originally called Student's "z" – and "Student's test of statistical significance".
+William Sealy Gosset (13 June 1876 – 16 October 1937) was an English statistician, chemist and brewer who worked for Guinness.
+In statistics, he pioneered small sample experimental design.
+Gosset published under the pen name Student and developed Student's t-distribution – originally called Student's "z" – and "Student's test of statistical significance".

-Life and career
+Early life and education

-Born in Canterbury, England the eldest son of Agnes Sealy Vidal and Colonel Frederic Gosset, R.E.
-Royal Engineers, Gosset attended Winchester College before matriculating as Winchester Scholar in natural sciences and mathematics at New College, Oxford.
-Upon graduating in 1899, he joined the brewery of Arthur Guinness & Son in Dublin, Ireland; he spent the rest of his 38-year career at Guinness.
+William Gosset was born in Canterbury, England the eldest son of Agnes Sealy Vidal and Colonel Frederic Gosset, R.E.
+Royal Engineers.
+He attended Winchester College before matriculating as Winchester Scholar in natural sciences and mathematics at New College, Oxford.